-In collaboration with Emma Hine, Mary Gannon and their colleagues at the Academy of American Poets, n2y has created a special, extended edition of our weekly News‑2‑You® newspaper.
-We would like to give a special thank you to the Academy of American Poets who helped us find the poem called Clouds.
-This poem uses the imagery of sheep on a hill to describe the movement of clouds.
+To honor poetry as a form of creative writing, n2y has created a special, extended edition of our weekly News‑2‑You® newspaper in collaboration with the Academy of American Poets.
+This collaboration brings accessible poetry to students in the special education classroom.
+The poem featured, Clouds, uses the imagery of sheep on a hill to describe the movement of clouds.

-There are some people who are cautious about poetry because they think it’s too complex or inaccessible.
-But exposure to poetry can help children and people of all ages and abilities express themselves and explore the world around them.
-Poems help people express feelings, like joy or sadness, or can help to describe something.
+Exposure to poetry can help children and individuals of all ages and abilities express themselves and explore the world around them.
+Poems help people express feelings, like joy or sadness, and can help with forming descriptions.

 Four Reading Levels

-The poem featured in our weekly newspaper has the same levels as all of the other newspapers including a Simplified, Regular and Higher version (all with symbols from SymbolStix PRIME®) as well as the Advanced version, with a single, real-life photo on each page.
+The poem featured in the special newspaper has the same levels as other News-2-You newspapers, which are the Simplified, Regular, Higher and Advanced versions.
+The Simplified, Regular and Higher editions use symbol-supported words and sentences to provide multiple levels of differentiated instruction.
+The Advanced version has a single, real-life photo on each page and longer sentences without the symbol-supported text.
 Like our usual weekly newspapers, the poetry spotlight has Review and Think Pages with questions that support discussion and participation.

 Literal and Figurative Versions

 In this special edition of News‑2‑You, the Simplified, Regular and Higher newspapers each have two versions of the poem: a literal version and a figurative version.
 The literal version symbolizes the words as they are.
 This version can help with word recognition and vocabulary.
-The figurative version symbolizes the words with their figurative meaning.
-In the poem, the sheep represent clouds, so the word sheep is symbol-supported with a symbol of a sheep-shaped cloud.
-This version can help with understanding symbolism.
-We encourage you to use both versions of the poem to help your students have a rich and deep poetry reading experience.
-The Advanced version has a page with additional ideas for teachers to expand the poetry experience.
+The figurative version symbolizes the words with their metaphorical meaning.